Reasonable Modifications for Students

 - Limited lifting requirements.

-- A larger uniform or other required clothing or equipment (for those provided by the college or university).
+- A larger uniform or other required clothing or equipment (provided by the college or university).

-- Allowing the student continued access to campus housing or health insurance coverage.
+- Allowing the student to continue access to campus housing or health insurance coverage.

-- Other changes to policies, practices, or procedures determined by the Title IX coordinator.
+- Other changes to policies, practices, or procedures are determined by the Title IX coordinator.

 Other Considerations

-When possible, Minnesota colleges and universities will work with students whose pregnancy or pregnancy-related conditions impact clinical rotations, performances, labs, group work, or similar aspects of their educational experiences.
+When possible, Minnesota colleges and universities will work with students whose pregnancies or pregnancy-related conditions affect clinical rotations, performances, labs, group work, or other aspects of their educational experience.
 This may include devising an alternative path to completion.
-In progressive curricular and/or cohort-model programs, medically necessary leaves are sufficient to permit consideration of shifting course order, substituting similar courses, or joining a subsequent cohort when returning from leave.
+In progressive curricular and/or cohort-model programs, medically necessary leave is sufficient to permit consideration of shifting course order, substituting similar courses, or joining a subsequent cohort upon return from leave.

 Collaboration

-Students are encouraged to work with their faculty members and Minnesota State college and university support systems to devise a plan for how to best address the conditions as pregnancy progresses, anticipate the need for leaves, minimize the academic impact of their absence, and get back on tracks efficiently and comfortably as possible.
+Students are encouraged to work with their faculty members and Minnesota State college and university support systems to devise a plan to best address the conditions as pregnancy progresses, anticipate the need for leave, minimize the academic impact of their absence, and get back on track as efficiently and comfortably as possible.
 The Title IX coordinator, deputy Title IX coordinator, or designee will assist with plan development and implementation as needed.
-Each college/university shall provide information to students regarding the process for reasonable modifications.
+Each college/university shall provide students with information on the process for reasonable modifications.
 Students are not required to use or access any modification.

 Reasonable Modifications vs. Accommodations

-Supporting documentation for reasonable modifications will only be required when it is necessary and reasonable under the circumstances to determine which reasonable modifications to offer to determine other specific actions to take to ensure equitable access.
+Supporting documentation for reasonable modifications will be required only when necessary and reasonable under the circumstances to determine which reasonable modifications to offer and other specific actions to take to ensure equitable access.

 Students experiencing pregnancy-related conditions that manifest as a temporary disability under the Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act are eligible for reasonable accommodations just like any other student with a temporary disability.